Basics of HIPAA Compliance and HITECH

-Three speciﬁc HIPAA tips you need to know post-omnibus
+Three speciﬁc HIPAA compliance tips you need to know post-omnibus

 The Ofﬁce for Civil Rights (OCR) of the HHS Department started performing HIPAA compliance audits more aggressively in 2016.
 Businesses are understandably concerned about audits because they don’t want to end up in a publicity nightmare, with their competence and credibility called into question.

 Prior to 2016, audits only occurred following a complaint or news report on problematic activity at a particular covered entity or business associate.
-A 2015 report found that the OCR was not doing enough to manage compliance with HIPAA.
-In 2016, the OCR “strengthen[ed] its review efforts by implementing the second phase of audits that was scheduled to occur in 2014, but encountered a number of delays,” noted Clyde Bennett in Help Net Security 8.
-For the assessments that took place in 2016, “providers with fewer than 15 physicians and health-care business associates will be subject to audits,” he added.
+A 2015 report found that the OCR was not doing enough to manage HIPAA compliance.
+In 2016, the OCR “strengthen[ed] its review efforts by implementing the second phase of audits that was scheduled to occur in 2014, but encountered a number of delays,” noted Clyde Bennett in Help Net Security8.
+For the assessments that took place in 2016, “providers with fewer than 15 physicians and healthcare business associates will be subject to audits,” he added.

 It’s important to update your procedures and related documents so that you are up-to-date with HIPAA compliance following the adjustments made within the Final Omnibus Rule.
 Here are three basic considerations:

 - BAA 2.0 – You want your business associate agreement to reﬂect the Omnibus Rule, which broadened responsibility for HIPAA compliance to include business associates.
 It is now legally necessary for business associates to directly follow all HIPAA law.